HexHive/magma/README.md

    of the array is hard-coded and needs to be manually updated as more bugs are added.
 1. Add more bugs and libraries.
-1. Allow poppler to use the buggy versions of libpng and libtiff
+1. Allow poppler to use the buggy versions of libpng and libtiff.
+1. Add processor affinity support to the `benchd` toolset.

 The long-term milestones of this project are: